Male professional securing emails in office using laptop

 10. Financial services is the most impersonated industry for phishing, accounting for 34% of activity.

-11. Attackers use the phishing technique to gain initial access in 46% of attacks against the financial services sector.
+11. Phishing is the method of initial access in 46% of cyber attacks targeting financial services.

 Key Threats: Ransomware

-12. The banking/financial sector accounts for 22% of total ransomware attacks.
+12. The banking and financial sector accounts for 22% of total ransomware attacks.

-13. The financial services sector has seen a 64% increase in ransomware, with 81% of these attacks resulting in data encryption.
+13. The financial sector has experienced a 64% rise in ransomware attacks, with 81% resulting in encrypted data.

-14. In a survey of financial leaders, 74% of respondents have experienced one or more ransomware attacks, while 63% of those victims ultimately had to pay the ransom.
+14. In a recent survey, 74% of financial leaders experienced one or more ransomware attacks, and 63% ended up paying the ransom.

 Key Threats: System Attacks

-16. DDoS attacks have increased by 110% in comparison to previous years in the financial services sector.
+16. Distributed Denial of Service (DDoS) attacks have increased by 110% year-on-year in the financial sector.

-17. 95% of board committees discuss cyber risks four times or more a year.
+17. 95% of board committees now discuss cyber risk four or more times a year.

 How Are Firms Addressing Risk?

-19. Financial firms who've mastered cybersecurity are nearly four times better at stopping breaches.
+19. Firms that have mastered cybersecurity are nearly four times better at stopping breaches.

-Financial firms whove mastered cybersecurity are nearly four times better at stopping breaches
+Firms with strong cybersecurity are four times more effective at stopping breaches

-21. At an average of 22 incidents per year, these savings add up to potentially $6 million annually for the average firm.
+21. With an average of 22 incidents a year, those savings add up to $6 million annually for the average financial firm.

 Preparing Your Business

-Keeping up with the rapid changes taking place in the cybersecurity landscape while maintaining service levels and core systems is one of the chief challenges for financial providers, platforms, and intermediaries.
+Keeping up with the rapid changes in the cybersecurity landscape while maintaining service levels and core systems is one of the biggest challenges for financial providers, platforms, and intermediaries.

-Mailock is a tailor-made secure email solution for financial services businesses, allowing providers, advisers, and customers to communicate securely using a single system.
+Mailock is a secure email solution tailor-made for the financial services industry, helping providers, advisers, and customers communicate with confidence.

-In a click, you can exchange files quickly and securely with advisers, clients, and customers, minimising the need for paper and protecting against interception and fraud.
+With just a click, you can exchange files quickly and securely, minimising paper and protecting against interception and fraud.

 Cyberattacks Hit Financial Services 300 Times More Than Other Sectors, CIO Dive, 2019